marcobonici/marcobonici.github.io/blog/effort.md

 # The Julia EFTofLSS emulator: here comes Effort!

-One of the recent hot topics in cosmology is the development of emulators—surrogate models designed to approximate computationally expensive functions with far more efficient alternatives.
-While many advancements have focused on emulating Cosmic Microwave Background (CMB) calculations, such as ClassNet[^classnet] and Cosmopower[^cosmopower], the spotlight has recently shifted to emulators for Large-Scale Structure (LSS) analyses, after the release of new datasets from the DESI collaboration.
+One of the recent hot topics in cosmology is the development of emulators, surrogate models designed to approximate computationally expensive functions with far more efficient alternatives.
+While many advancements have focused on emulating Cosmic Microwave Background (CMB) calculations, such as ClassNet[^classnet] and Cosmopower[^cosmopower], the spotlight has recently shifted to emulators for Large-Scale Structure (LSS) analyses, after the release of new analyses from the DESI collaboration.

 `Effort.jl` focuses on emulating the galaxy power spectrum in the context of the Effective Field Theory of Large-Scale Structure (EFTofLSS), a cornerstone framework for interpreting LSS surveys.
 But why yet another emulator?
 What makes `Effort.jl` stand out from the many existing tools?